phalcon-orphanage/docs/id/reference/tools.rst

 a simple command, allowing you to easily develop applications using Phalcon.

 .. highlights::
-    **Important:** Phalcon Framework version 0.5.0 or greater is needed to use developer tools.
-It is highly recommended to use PHP 5.4 or greater.

     If you prefer to use the web version instead of the console, this `blog post`_ offers more information.

 Download
 --------